deepyr/DutchSwap/docs/quickstart/index.rst

 3 - Claiming your tokens
 ========================

-The dutch auction ends when the sale ends and the final price is greater or equal to the minimum price of the seller.
+The dutch auction ends when the sale ends and the final price is greater or equal to the minimum price of the seller, or if the auction period finishes without all the tokens being sold.

-To claim your tokens, go to the token auction page and click "Claim"
+At the end of the auction, simply click "Claim"

-- If the auction was successful, you will claim the tokens you have won at auction, based on how much you contributed.
+- If the auction was successful, you will claim the tokens you have won at auction.
 - If the auction has ended below the minimum, your claim will be for your original tokens.